Canadian Study Permit

 Another option is to consider off-campus accommodation.
 There are a number of rental units available according to one’s budget.
 However, usually, It is very difficult for the student to afford an apartment alone so he/she may choose to share an apartment.
 Most apartments are unfurnished.
 Prices can vary from C$500 to C$1500 per month according to location.

 Transportation costs will depend upon how close you are to your campus.
 If your campus is close you can walk or use a bike.
 In larger cities, you can use public transport which can be anything from a bus to subways to ferries.
 Monthly passes for ferries range from $80 to $110.
 International students in Canada must have health insurance.
-Medical coverage depends upon which province you will reside and the length of your stay.
+Medical coverage depends upon which province you will reside in and the length of your stay.

 Many international students can take up a part-time job during their studies.
 They can work in retail, restaurants, grocery stores, etc. A minimum wage varies from province to province ranging from $10.96 to 14.50 per hour.
 Students interested to pursue an academic career can assist lectures or opt for teaching/research assistant fellowships.